3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 <p>
 </p>

-If you updated your include command but the error now says the file/directory cannot be found, then you're using an old verion of the shell script extension & you need to uninstall using Kiauh & install the newest version!
+If you updated your include command but the error now says the file/directory cannot be found, then you're using an old verion of the shell script extension & you need to uninstall it using Kiauh & install the newest version!

 HOWEVER.......!